 Introduction and Acknowledgements

-This year was challenging and difficult — filled with fears, anxieties, and uncertainties all related to the COVID-19 pandemic.
-While we did return to in-person classes, the ECE seniors did fantastically on their Senior Capstone Projects and this year’s ECE Senior Handbook entries.
+This year was challenging and difficult — still filled with some fears, anxieties, and uncertainties all related to almost leaving the COVID-19 pandemic in the rear view mirror.
+While we did return to in-person classes, the ECE seniors did accomplish their Senior Capstone Projects and this year’s ECE Senior Handbook entries.
 Their teamwork and enthusiasm remained high and focus to accomplish all they set out to do.
 These pages tell their story.

 The topics for the tech notes of 2023 are drawn from the Senior Capstone project in Electrical and Computer Engineering (ECE).
 They reflect the subject matter that attracted the students to their senior Capstone project in the first place.
 While some are rich in detail, other TNs are less so.
 The less in detail for some is intentional, as several of the projects involve proprietary technologies.
 Disclosure of some aspects of the project would impact the U.S. Patent Office submissions filed during the Spring semester, proprietary information from industry who sponsored the project, or scholarly research awaiting formal publication.
 We hope you enjoy reading what our ECE seniors learned about and gain some insight into their Capstone projects and the working prototypes they designed and delivered to their customers.